No results found, please try again. Reset selections.

 A current resume is strongly recommended and may be electronically attached to the application for admission.
 It should not exceed two pages.
 It should include a complete employment record and identify honors, scholarships and commendations received; membership in any scholastic, honorary and professional associations; as well as community, volunteer and extracurricular activities.

-Law School Admission Test / Credential Assembly Service
+Law School Admission Test / Graduate Record Examination / Credential Assembly Service

-All applicants must take the LSAT.
-LSAT scores earned prior to June 2014 will not be accepted.
+All applicants must take the LSAT (including LSAT Flex) or GRE.
+LSAT scores earned more than five years prior to the date of application will not be accepted.
 In addition, all applicants must register with CAS.
 Please visit the LSAC website (lsac.org) for additional information.

 There is no application fee for the JD program.